wpdas/near-social-bridge/README.md

 npm install near-social-bridge # or yarn add near-social-bridge
 ```

-You can try a live demo built with this library [here](https://alpha.near.org/#/wendersonpires.near/widget/ChatV2).
+You can try a live demo built using this library [here](https://alpha.near.org/#/wendersonpires.near/widget/ChatV2).
 The repository of this demo is [here](https://github.com/wpdas/chatv2-near-widget-app).

 <p align="center">
   <img src="./md/chatv2.png" />